Without a dime or a bite of food, desperation turned to panic,

 –“Profane The Night”

-Trinity (Grave Wax Records) is the third release from Sons Of Perdition, the work of singer/songwriter/multi-instrumentalist Zebulon Whatley, along with various guest musicians.
+Trinity (Grave Wax Records) is the third release from Sons Of Perdition (official site), the work of singer/songwriter/multi-instrumentalist Zebulon Whatley, along with various guest musicians.
 Previous albums include The Kingdom Is On Fire(2007) and Psalms For The Spiritually Dead (2010).
 Together the three albums create what the act refers to as the ‘Dissolution Trilogy’.

 Trinity can loosely be described as dark country, created on traditional instruments such as acoustic and steel guitars, double bass, piano, ukulele and violin and viola.
 The cover artwork seems somewhat occult-influenced and would not be out of place on a death metal album, with mysterious symbols and a two-headed goat.